 Last year, I decorated some eggs but I didn’t let her touch until Easter Monday.
 She was two then and I know she can’t manage to hold the eggs without breaking them.

 So this time I let her do the painting.
 Clumsy still but managed to paint one.

 I also saved two for myself.
 LOL… I want to paint the eggs too besides I’m showing her how to do it.
 Great excuse right?
 But really I want to do my own abstract painting on egg plus I purchased gold foil that I want to add on it.
-It’s my first time to use it so insert “eeeekkkk”… because honestly simple things like this makes me happy.
+It’s my first time to use it so insert “eeeekkkk”… because honestly simple things like this make me happy.

 How to Prepare Your Eggs

 - You can simply poke a small hole on the end using the tip of the knife or sharp edge.
 I made a hole about 5mm wide.

 - On the other end of the eggshell, you can make another small hole using a pin or sharp edge of the knife.
 Just be careful not to break the egg.
 And make it small as much as possible.